Owner of Delhi's 'Baba ka Dhaba' attempts suicide, hospitalised | Law-Order

 Prasad, 81, attempted suicide on Thursday.
 The reason behind his extreme step is not yet known, they said.

 ''On Thursday at 11.15 pm, information was received from the Safdarjung Hospital that Prasad was admitted there.
-Police reached the hospital and collected MLC (medico-legal case) which mentions the intake of alcohol and sleeping pills as the cause of unconsciousness,'' Deputy Commissioner of Police (south) Atul Kumar Thakur said.
+Police reached the hospital and collected the MLC (medico-legal case), which states the intake of alcohol and sleeping pills as the cause of unconsciousness,'' Deputy Commissioner of Police (south) Atul Kumar Thakur said.

 The statement of Prasad's son Karan was recorded.
 He said his father consumed alcohol with sleeping pills, the police said, adding that further inquiry is underway.